arturovt/clickup-brotli/performance-and-benchmarking-angular/README.md

 ![Angular profiler result](./docs/angular-profiler-result.png)

 This profiler doesn't take into account that there can be `OnPush` components, even if the root component is marked as `OnPush` then the `ApplicationRef.tick()` will act as a noop.

+Considering the above image we can calcuate the latency and throughput.
+Given the latency is 0.04 (ms per `tick()`), then the throughput will equal 1 / 0.04 = 25 (change detections per second).